 Rocio Mendez-Rozo, Operations Coordinator

-A Chicago native and alumni of Northwestern University, Rocio studied English literature and Latino/a Studies, combining her passion for social justice with literature and researching the ways in which Latinos/as convey their experiences as people of color in the US through poetry and literature.
-Her studies, research, and campus wide activism fueled her interests in the power of sharing stories to build empathy and compassion between diverse peoples, a mission she is glad to continue at Solidarity Bridge.
+A Chicago native and alumna of Northwestern University, Rocio studied English literature and Latino/a Studies, combining her passion for social justice with literature and researching the ways in which Latinos/as convey their experiences as people of color in the US through poetry and literature.
+Her studies, research, and campus-wide activism fueled her interests in the power of sharing stories to build empathy and compassion between diverse peoples, a mission she is glad to continue at Solidarity Bridge.
 As Operations Coordinator, Rocio supports the daily office operations, coordinates volunteers and interns, and manages our warehouse of medical supplies.
 In her free time, Rocio enjoys figure skating, salsa dancing, and reading.

 Betsy Station, Communications and Development Associate

-Betsy is a writer, editor, thinker, and doer who contributes part-time to the Solidarity Bridge team.
+Betsy is a writer, editor, and strategist who contributes part-time to the Solidarity Bridge team.
 Most recently, she has served in communications and fundraising roles at Northwestern University, the University of Chicago, Saint Mary’s College, and the Global Fund for Children.
 Trained as a historian, Betsy lived and worked in Brazil, Argentina, Mexico, and Costa Rica early in her career.
-She is a fluent Spanish and Portuguese speaker who loves to travel (and stay at home in Evanston) with her husband and two grown children.
+She is a fluent Spanish and Portuguese speaker who loves to travel (and stay home in Evanston) with her husband and two grown children.